mrdrgr/DogVision/README.md

 ## Introduction
-A machine learning project that uses deep learning to classify dog breeds from images.
-The model is able to predict 120 dog breeds with over 90% accuracy.
-There is a demo folder ready to use for making a Hugging Face live demo.
+"Dog Vision" is a learning project that uses deep learning models to classify images of dog breeds from 120 dog breed classes.
+The project is built using tranfser learning techniques and can predict dog breeds from images with high accuracy level.
+All the trained models are stored in the models and ready to use.
+The demo folder is created in order to deploy the project to Hugging Face for live demo.

 ## Prerequisites
 Python